 - electrical safety check – an electrical safety check must be conducted at least once every 5 years by a licensed electrician of all electrical installations and fittings at the rooming house.

-As rooming houses are managed jointly by Consumer Affairs Victoria and local councils, you can find out more information about rooming houses, how to apply for a licence, and the standards that apply by visiting the Consumer Affairs Victoria website.
+Rooming houses are regulated by both Consumer Affairs Victoria and local councils.
+You can find out more information about rooming houses, how to apply for a licence, and the standards that apply by visiting the Consumer Affairs Victoria website.

 - If the accommodation you provide or procure is subject to accommodation standards under the Residential Tenancies Act 1997 (Vic.), then you must comply with those standards.
 For example, where the accommodation is provided pursuant to a fixed tenancy agreement, the standards include, but are not limited to: